Last Posts

 With two lingering wars and the economy in the tank, the nation didn’t exactly have a very happy 2009.

 Fitting that many of the year’s best movies were fantasies, comedies and cartoons.
-Apparently, there’s nothing like a good distraction to help ease the pain of tough times.
+Apparently, there’s nothing like a good distraction to help ease the pain of tough times.1.
+Up

 While this Pixar masterpiece boasts several visually arresting action sequences, the film’s most powerful moments are the quietest ones– particularly a dialogue-free sequence that documents the love and loss of a long, happy marriage.